AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 Keywords:           ['AARNet', 'workshop', 'Australia', 'GLOBUS'] Contact E-mail:     alex.ip@aarnet.edu.au
-Endpoint Info Link: https://www.aarnet.edu.au/globus [workshop-user@ip-10-0-3-134 globus_community_ansible]$ globus-connect-server storage-gateway list
+Endpoint Info Link: https://www.aarnet.edu.au/globus

+[workshop-user@ip-10-0-3-134 globus_community_ansible]$ globus-connect-server storage-gateway list
 Display Name                                                   | ID                                   | Connector | High Assurance | MFA
 -------------------------------------------------------------- | ------------------------------------ | --------- | -------------- | -----
 Advanced Globus Workshop Ansible Auto-Deployment POSIX Gateway | bc44519c-ab1f-4b6c-8ef5-9d1912b38916 | POSIX     | False          | False

 [workshop-user@ip-10-0-3-134 globus_community_ansible]$ globus-connect-server collection list
 ID                                   | Display Name                                                                            | Owner                                                        | Collection Type | Storage Gateway ID                   | Created    | Last Access
 ------------------------------------ | --------------------------------------------------------------------------------------- | ------------------------------------------------------------ | --------------- | ------------------------------------ | ---------- | -------------
 31bb52a1-c15f-4e0c-bd64-19aaad613e52 | Advanced Globus Workshop Ansible Auto-Deployment POSIX Gateway Public Mapped Collection | 093fb7ae-9f4c-4e79-b0c4-5f7847ac4f68@clients.auth.globus.org | mapped          | bc44519c-ab1f-4b6c-8ef5-9d1912b38916 | 2025-09-10 | Not supported
 ```

+__Pro tip: Use the collection UUID in the Globus web app instead of the collection display name to go straight to it.__

-## Using tools like Jupyter Notebooks with the Globus API
+## Using the Globus SDK in Jupyter Notebooks
 Globus maintains a full SDK (System Developers Kit) including a Python API, with documentation at https://globus-sdk-python.readthedocs.io/en/stable/.

-This has already been installed for you on your workshop VM, along with a number of Jupyter notebooks we will use.
+This has already been installed for you on your workshop VM, along with some Jupyter notebooks.

 ### Authentication
+In order to run our script to create guest collections and transfer files as a user, we will need to set up a Globus user app in the web UI.

 #### Definitions
 To use the API, we will need to authenticate with Globus.
 Details about this process can be found in the Globus documentation on [Clients, Scopes, and Consents](https://docs.globus.org/guides/overviews/clients-scopes-and-consents/).